vlavrynovych/msr/docs/api/ConfigLoader.md

 ### loadFromFile()

-Load configuration from a JSON or JavaScript file.
+Load configuration from a file in any supported format.

 **Signature:**
 ```typescript